 ÉAU is working with entrepreneurs, non governmental organizations (NGO) and indigenous communities on multiple projects in Quebec and internationally to conceive and develop aquaponics systems tailored to their needs.
-Discover 5 of our projects.
+Discover some of our projects.

-The SUN project aims to:
+CITIPOUSS project aims to:

 - Offer a variety of local, fresh, and healthy products to its population